-If you have sick sinus syndrome, your sinus node isn't functioning properly, causing your heart rate to be too slow (bradycardia), too fast (tachycardia) or irregular.
+If you have sick sinus syndrome, your sinus node isn't working properly, causing your heart rate to be too slow (bradycardia), too fast (tachycardia) or irregular.

 - Sinus arrest.
-The sinus node activity pauses, causing skipped beats.
+Signals from the sinus node pause, causing skipped beats.

 - Bradycardia-tachycardia syndrome.
-The heart rate alternates between abnormally fast and slow rhythms, usually with a long pause (asystole) between heartbeats.
+The heart rate alternates between abnormally slow and fast rhythms, usually with a long pause (asystole) between heartbeats.